dipakcg/wp-performance-score-booster/readme.txt

 == Frequently Asked Questions ==
 = What does this plugin do? =

-This plugin makes website faster, speed-up page load time and instantly improve website scores in services like GTmetrix, Pingdom, YSlow and PageSpeed.
+This plugin makes website faster, speed-up page load time and instantly improve website scores in services like Google PageSpeed Insights, GTmetrix, Pingdom, and more.

 = Any specific requirements for this plugin to work? =